 It’s made up of two pathogens that can invade your body, or may be lying quietly within, awaiting their moment to manifest:

 Damp leads to stiffness, swelling and heaviness.
 (Much more on this if you click that link – Damp!)

 In cold and damp climates symptoms of Damp are common because people living in warm, central-heated houses don’t take notice of the weather and the damage it can do to their health.

-So they often don’t wear enough nor take adequate precautions when outside and easily get caught out by bad weather.
+So they often don’t wear enough nor take adequate precautions when outside, and easily get caught out by bad weather.

 Then, because modern medicine is mighty, they take medications to quell the pain and discomfort and think, ‘that’s that’.